 2. Shampooing and Conditioning

 The second myth worth discussing again has to do with the frequency of performing the activity.
 It is generally thought that shampooing and conditioning your hair frequently, a few times per week, is too much, so much so that it actually damages your locks.
 This is not true and it makes no sense.
 The rate at which someone’s hair requires cleaning has to do with too many factors to list, from genetics and hair type to the way of life.
 Oily scalp and greasy hair require more frequent washing.
+Are you searching for a hair spa?
+You can find a salon near you via this page.

 There are enough products out there for all the different types of hair, as well as care products that make hair less dry, less oily, and so on.
 Pick and choose what you want or need until you find the routine that does the most for your specific case.
 It does not really matter how often you wash your hair, it is only the question of whether you need to wash it as often as you do.
 As long as you do not allow the buildup of dead cells, hair product residue, bacteria, and oil, you are fine.